deathsticksguy/CEHv12Practical/README.md

 Decrpt hash, go to hashes.com, paste the hash

+Cryptography

+HashMyFiles to compare hashes and check if file was tampered Cryptoforge for encrypting/decypting files

+BCTextEncoder
+Cryptool
+Veracrypt

 4.7 Gather wordlist from Target website using CeWL

 Cewl -d 2 -m 5 www.certifiedhacker.com